michaelshannon-ca/michaelshannon-ca.github.io/pages/resume.md

 As a Principal Threat Researcher at Sophos Ltd, I orchestrated advanced threat intelligence collection and steered the response to emerging security threats, safeguarding organizational and client interests.

 * Directed the Apple Threats and Network Intrusion Research groups, delivering cutting-edge software solutions
-* Played a pivotal role in identifying emerging virtualization technologies and system security considerations
+* Played a pivotal role in identifying emerging virtualisation technologies and system security considerations
 * Contributed key changes to both endpoint and network detection and remediation engines.